kylefeng28/bedside-pharmacy/README.md

 ```

 ### Running the project
-**Expo**:
+**Expo**: (make sure you have `expo-cli` installed!)

 ```
 npm start
 ```

 The first time you run this, it should ask you to login to your Expo account.
-It should start a dev server, and you can then scan the QR code with your phone to see changes appear on your phone.
+The command should start a dev server, and you can then scan the QR code with your phone to see changes appear on your phone.

-See `package.json` to see what these commands do.
+See the scripts section of `package.json` to see what these commands do.

 ## Directory structure
+- `react-native`
 	- `package.json`: contains a list of dependencies and scripts used by the project
-- **Entry points**:
-    - `App.ts` (not `src/App.tsx`) is the entry point for mobile (used by Expo)
+	- `App.ts` (not `src/App.tsx`) is the entry point for used by Expo
+	- `src`: contains all the React Native source files
 	- `__tests__`: contains automated Jest tests
+- `Parser.gs`: Google Apps Script parser code
+- `appsscript.json`: used by Google Apps Script

 ### Running tests
 To run the automated Jest tests: